 Aftercoolers

 At higher pressures air temperature produce a significant amount of heat, requiring a mechanism to get rid of this waste heat energy.
 A cooler placed right after the compressor unit precipitates and partially condenses the gas in order to reduce the temperature.
 Most coolers are based on air cooling or water cooling.
 Some compressors also use oil cooling processes to dispose of the excess heat.
-Cooler systems are frequently integrated into the unit, but bigger units may have provisions for supplying cooling water on site.
+As a result, it is common to integrate cooler systems into the unit, but bigger units may have provisions for supplying cooling water on site.

 Piping